DewGew/Hemma/README.md

 Hemma installs as an integration and adds **Hemma** to your sidebar.
 You pick your rooms and entities there, press Save, and Hemma writes the dashboard.
 There is no dashboard YAML to write and no card configuration to paste.

-You get two dashboards from one setup: a desktop and tablet layout, and a dedicated mobile dashboard inspired by Apple Home.
-Phones are routed to the mobile one automatically.
+Creating a dashboard gives you two layouts from one setup: desktop and tablet, and a phone layout inspired by Apple Home.
+Phones are routed to the phone one automatically.

 Inspired by the [Homio](https://github.com/iamtherufus/Homio) dashboard by @iamtherufus, rebuilt and extended.